fidian/phonydata/README.md

 ### `defineForObject(target, name, arrayOfItems)`

-Shortcut that will make a generator function that produces a random member of the array.
+Shortcut that will make a generator function that produces a random member of the array because this is frequently used when making random data.

     import { defineForObject, PhonyData } from 'phonydata';
     class ExtendedPhonyData extends PhonyData {}